xuelin-wang/puzzles/design/concepts.md

 - onynx, snapshot marker

 ## functional language
+### list comprehension
+a way to build list from existing list.
+In clojure, uses for :when :left.

 ### clojure vector implementation
+Digit partitioned vector tries. branching factor is 32. path copy for updates.

+### clojure
+- Embrace JVM. interop both ways is extremely easy. use JVM libraries.
+- functional.
+Immutable data structure. focus on functions reuse and generic/higher order functions.
+- lisp. code is data.
+Macros.
+- builtin concurrency primitives.

+Multimethods, proxy.

+spec
+check with the whole runtime information/data, so more powerful than static analysis (type).

 ### transducer
 ### monad, flatmap,
 Monad in category: a monad is a eudofunctor T with two naturals: &eta;: 1c->T and &mu;: T(T)->T